DevendraNathLimbu/Free-Media-Stock/README.md

 ```

 ### Conclusion
-This thing is built on purpose to be clear about Redux toolkit, the whole react app is based on redux state management.
+This thing is built on purpose to practice Redux toolkit, the whole react app is based on redux state management.